25 Startling Social Media Addiction Statistics (2024)

 Social media addiction is a top concern for parents.
 Maintaining mental health and academic performance are the top reasons parents monitor their kids’ social media use.

-88% of US adults are concerned about how much time kids and teens spend on social media (Psychiatry.org)
+Around 4 in 5 US adults are concerned about how much time kids and teens spend on social media (Psychiatry.org)

 The amount of time kids spend on social media is what most adults worry about.
 For some parents, the best way to address their concerns is by blocking social media apps.
-TikTok, Instagram and Snapchat are the most blocked apps globally according to Qustodio.
+TikTok, Instagram, and Snapchat are the most blocked apps globally according to Qustodio.

 American teens average 7 hours and 22 minutes of screen time per day (Common Sense Media)